MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`xcWorkspacePath`** - **Workspace or project path**<br>
 `string`.
 Default value: `**/*.xcodeproj/project.xcworkspace`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Enter a relative path from the root of the repository to the Xcode workspace or project.
+Optional.
+Specifies a relative path from the root of the repository to the Xcode workspace or project.
 For example, `MyApp/MyApp.xcworkspace` or `MyApp/MyApp.xcodeproj`.
-Wildcards can be used ([more information](https://go.microsoft.com/fwlink/?linkid=856077)).
+Wildcards can be used.
+Learn more about [file matching patterns](/azure/devops/pipelines/tasks/file-matching-patterns).
 <!-- :::editable-content-end::: -->
 <br>